Telkom University: International programs

-Expertise group

-The Expertise Group at Telkom University is a functional group of lecturers in certain scientific disciplines and experts who are in cognate scientific units in the form of faculties, with the implementers of scientific and expertise functions being lecturers.
-The function of the Expertise Group is to carry out scientific and expertise development activities through the Tridharma of the University and its supports, such as supporting the implementation of education in study programs, planning and implementing various research programs, as well as planning and implementing various programmatic public service and community service activities.

-Every Telkom University lecturer is incorporated in an Expertise Group as a forum for the development of the academic community and becomes the main resource in the faculty.

 Laboratories and studios

 In supporting various educational activities (practicum and preparation of student final works) as well as lecturers' research, Telkom University develops laboratories and studios spread across all faculties, PPDU and the Postgraduate Directorate, with a total of 48 in SEE, twelve in SIE, eleven at SOC, eight at SEB, four at SCB, twelve at SCI, twelve at SAS, one postgraduate studio and two basic labs at PPDU, bringing a total of 110 laboratories and studios.

 The entire building has functioned for the implementation of the Tridharma of the University (education, research and for community service), by lecturers who are members of their respective expertise groups or by students with the guidance of lecturers.
 In addition to technical support for the implementation of educational programs that play a role in transforming students into experts, this laboratory and studio also function for research that results in the productivity of scientific publications to various countries as well as international scientific forums from the results of research conducted by the academic civitas.